-Join Adam Wilbert for an in-depth discussion in this video Controlling input with option groups, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Controlling input with option groups, part of Access 2007: Forms and Reports.

 We're going to continue editing our Reviews form for entering data into our Reviews table.…Let's take a quick look at the Reviews table one more time.…And now I need to add some elements that help us deal with this Rating column…and the Public column.…The Public column is a Yes/No field and by default in a table, it shows up as a checkbox.…The Rating column is a number field.…We could type in whatever number we want but we want to restrict users to a 1…through 5 scale.
 But we also want to identify what 1 through 5 means,…so we can do that on our form.…Let's go ahead and close our Reviews table.…

 We'll go back to our Reviews form that we were working on in the last movie.…I'm going to switch into Design View and we're going to take a look at a couple of…elements that deal with the Yes/ No data type like our Public field.…In the Control section of our Design tab, we've got the Check Box, the Option…Button and sometimes it's called a radio button.…We also have a Toggle Button, that's this icon up here.…

 - Entering and selecting data